tokalak/blog/_posts/2025-07-19-java-plugins-via-spi.md

   - Java
 classes: wide
 ---

-# How to Make Your Java Application Extensible Through Plugins

 The easiest way to enable extensibility in your Java application via plugins is by using the **Service Provider Interface (SPI)**.
 This functionality has been built into Java since version 6 and is widely adopted by popular frameworks and libraries such as Spring and Maven.